 Tipu Murder: Trial begins with deposition of complainant

-The trial of Awami League leader Jahidul Islam Tipu and college student Samia Afran Jamal Prity murder began at a Dhaka court today with deposition of the complainant.
+The trial of the case filed over the murder of Awami League leader Jahidul Islam Tipu and college student Samia Afran Jamal Prity began at a Dhaka court with deposition of the complainant yesterday.

-Thirty-three people, including nine members of AL and its associate bodies, are accused in the double murder case.

-Judge Muhammad Ali Hussain of Dhaka Special Judge Court-3 recorded statement of Farhana Islam Dolly, wife of the victim Tipu and also complainant of the case.
+Judge Muhammad Ali Hussain of the Special Judge Court-3 of Dhaka recorded the statement of Farhana Islam Dolly, wife of Tipu and also complainant of the case.

 During the deposition, the complainant sought justice for her husband.

-As the defence could not complete cross-examining the witness, the judge set July 18 as the next date of hearing.
+As the defence could not complete cross-examining the witness, the court set July 18 for the next hearing.

-The complainant narrated what she had heard from Tipu's driver Munna, who was driving the car when her husband was shot dead on the night of March 24 of 2022.
+The complainant narrated what she had heard from Tipu's driver Munna, who was driving the car when her husband was shot dead on March 24, 2022.

 On March 24 of 2022, Tipu, 55, former general secretary of Motijheel AL, was returning home in his microbus from his restaurant in Motijheel AGB Colony area.
 The vehicle was at a traffic light in Shahjahanpur when attackers arrived at the scene on a motorcycle and opened fire.

 College student Prity, 22, who happened to be in a rickshaw next to the vehicle, also got shot.
 The two were declared dead after being taken to Dhaka Medical College Hospital.
-Tipu's driver Munna got shot in his hand in the incident.
+Tipu's driver Munna got shot in his hand.

-According to the charge sheet, Suman, who was flown back from Oman by DB several months after the killing, was the main coordinator of the double murder.
-He contacted Shamim.
-Later, Shamim picked his long-time friend Masum Mohammad Akash for the mission and assured him of accompanying him during the gun attack.

-Musa, an accused in the Bocha Babu murder case, became annoyed with Tipu as he was assisting Babu's father for quick disposal of the case, the charge sheet added.
+On June 5 last year, Investigation Officer Md Yasin Sikder, a DB inspector, submitted the charge sheet to the Chief Metropolitan Magistrate's Court of Dhaka, accusing 33 people, including nine members of AL and its associate bodies.

+On April 29 this year, the same court framed charges against them.

 Comments